-See additional information regarding Crown Castle's site rental revenues, including projected revenue from customer licenses, tenant non-renewals, straight-lined revenues and prepaid rent herein. (a) (b)
+See additional information regarding Crown Castle's site rental revenues, including projected revenue from customer licenses, tenant non-renewals, straight-lined revenues and prepaid rent herein.

+(a) (b)

-Includes revenues from the construction of prepaid rent in accordance with GAAP.
+See additional information regarding Crown Castle's site rental revenues, including projected revenue from customer licenses, tenant non-renewals, straight-lined revenues and prepaid rent herein.
+Includes revenues from amortization of prepaid rent in accordance with GAAP.
 Includes revenues from the construction of new small cell nodes, exclusive of straight-lined revenues related to fixed escalators.
 See definition provided herein.

-(c) (d) (e) See definition provided herein.
 Represents the contribution from recent acquisitions.
-The financial impact of recent acquisitions is excluded from Organic Contribution to Site Rental Revenues until the one-year anniversary of the acquisition, with the exception of the impact of Lightower, which has been reflected as a contribution from acquisitions for the Full Year 2018 Outlook.
-Calculated based on midpoint of Full Year 2018 Outlook.
-Calculated as the percentage change from prior year site rental revenues, exclusive of straight-lined revenues associated with fixed escalations, compared to Organic Contribution to Site Rental Revenues for the current
+The financial impact of recent acquisitions is excluded from Organic Contribution to Site Rental Revenues until the one-year anniversary of the acquisition, with the exception of the impact of Lightower, which has been reflected as a contribution from acquisitions for the full year 2018 Outlook.
+Calculated based on midpoint of full year 2018 Outlook and full year 2019 Outlook.
+Calculated as the percentage change from prior year site rental revenues, exclusive of straight-lined revenues associated with fixed escalations, compared to Organic Contribution to Site Rental Revenues for the current period (c) (d) (e)

+(f)

-(f) (g) period.
+(g) period.